Posts

 Image

 On Tuesday our guides decided to take us to the Ribnik headwaters.
 We loaded into the van, and drove few kilometers upstream, to the area near the trout hatchery.
 The very beginning of the river section set me into uplifting mood.
 There's booth called "Tenkara Ribnik".
 Funny, isn't?
 I though I'm the only tenkara fisherman there, but looks like i'm not alone.
 There's restaurant "Komuna" near the river .
-Above the restaurant, the river split into 2 channels with island between.
+Above the restaurant, the river split into 2 arms with island between.
 In the junction, there's rapids and deep plunge pool.
 The best would be fishing it with contact nymphing (aka euro nymphing) method.
 But I didn't have proper gear for that.
-Pawel suggested me that I'd go left side from the island, moving upstream all the way.
+Pawel suggested me that I'd go left arm from the island, moving upstream all the way.
 So I did.
 I rigged my rod for the long nymphing method for fishing micronymph upstream.
 I walked all this channel up to the point, where two flows merge into one river again.
-Ribnik is very wide and sha
+Ribnik is very wide and shallow

 Bosnia - grayling eldorado.
 Day 1